A Community Partnership Between the San Francisco Recreation & Parks Department and the San Francisco Giants

 • Synthetic turf offers a safe, durable surface that eliminates closures and reduces maintenance needs while meeting all the department’s rigorous turf procurement standards.
 It eliminates divots, gopher holes, mud, and uneven surfaces found on natural grass, leading to fewer trips and falls and a more predictable ball bounce for safer play.

 • Rec and Park uses the latest generation of synthetic turf, featuring natural cork-and-sand infill rather than recycled rubber.
-These infill materials are non-toxic, PFAS-free, and biodegradable, providing a comfortable, safe surface for players.
+These infill materials are non-toxic and biodegradable, providing a comfortable, safe surface for players.
 Every field is independently safety-tested every two years to ensure they meet fall attenuation standards.

 • At the end of its life, the material is broken down and reused to make new products, reducing landfill waste.
 Rec and Park requires turf companies to recycle old turf at the end of its life.